IBM/ToDoBackend/MonitoringKube.md

 In order to connect Grafana to the Prometheus service, next click on **Add data source**.

-This opens the a panel that should be filled out with the following entries:
+This opens a panel that should be filled out with the following entries:

 * Name: `Prometheus`
 * Type: `Prometheus`